-The first step is to interview the victim, with the aim of finding out how he/she feels.
+The first step is to talk with the child, with the aim of finding out how he/she feels.
 The child will be asked to draw a picture or write something to communicate his/her distress.

-With the child's full knowledge and approval, the next step involves getting together the children involved in the bullying (including bystanders) and some non-involved children who are role models or who are admired by the victim.
+With the child's full knowledge and approval, the next step involves getting together the children involved in the bullying (including bystanders) and some non-involved children who are role models or who are admired by the child.

-This group (which does not include the victim) will then be made aware of the victim's distress and will be encouraged to come up with ideas for making the bullied person feel happier.
+This group (which does not include the child) will then be made aware of the child's distress and will be encouraged to come up with ideas for making the bullied person feel happier.

 After a week of support, the group meets again to review how the support is going.
-It does not matter if the bullies support has tailed off as long as the bullying has stopped.